osalvador/ReplicaDB/DEPLOYMENT.md

 a pending reservation until cleanup; this is conservative and does not open a cluster-wide bypass.

+## Managed run diagnostics

+Managed server executions persist one redacted diagnostic log per run in the `run_log` table.
+Logs capture INFO, DEBUG, WARN, and ERROR events, including exception stack traces, and are available through
+`GET /api/v1/runs/{id}/log` to users with job `VIEW` permission.
+Standalone CLI executions do not persist per-run logs and keep their existing logging and exit-code behavior.

+Each log is limited to 256 KiB after redaction.
+When the limit is exceeded, the first 75% and last 25% are retained with a `[TRUNCATED: middle omitted]` marker; the response includes truncation and captured-size metadata.
+Passwords, credentials, URI user-info, tokens, certificates, private keys, encrypted bundles, lease tokens, and datasource security maps must not appear in stored or returned content.
+SQL and object names may remain, so treat run logs as sensitive operational data.

+Run logs follow the retention and cleanup lifecycle of their associated runs.
+Include the `run_log` table in PostgreSQL backup, restore, and data-retention procedures.
+Empty logs are returned as a safe response with metadata rather than exposing the run's internal configuration.

 ## Health and metrics

 API probes are available at `/actuator/health`,